falk0069/sony-pm-alt/README.md

 LINKING THE CAMERA AND THE PTP-GUID:
 -----------------------------------------------------------------
-In order to use this method you do still need to initially install Playmemories on a PC/MAC and link the camera to it.
-The key is to obtain the PTP-GUID.
-PM for Windows uses the MAC addresses of the available interfaces.
-List them with <code>ipconfig /all</code> on the command line and try them one-by-one.
+In order to use this tool you need to link the camera and generate the PTP-GUID.
+I'm going to list out a few method.

-Alternatively, you can use sony-guid-setter.c to set the GUIDs from Linux.
-It's a one-shot tool that will set your camera's authorized GUID defined in its source.
-Compile it against libusb with <code>gcc -lusb-1.0 sony-guid-setter.c -o sony-guid-setter</code> and run it as <code>sony-guid-setter -g VID:PID</code>.
-You can find your camera's VID:PID by running lsusb.
-Most likely, you would want to run this as a user and not as root. "chown" the USB device under /dev/bus/usb/xxx/yyy to your user, if the utility fails with a permission error.
+###Method 1: Playmemories on a PC/MAC
+If you already have Playmemories installed and want to switch to Linux this is the way to go.
+Bascially, after you are are "connected" your GUID will be:<br>
+<code>00:00:00:00:00:00:00:00:ff:ff:aa:bb:cc:dd:ee:ff</code><br>
+where <code>aa:bb:cc:dd:ee:ff</code> is the MAC Address of your primary interface that communicates with your camera.
+On windows you can see the MAC Address by running 'ipconfig /all' and looking at the 'Physical Address'.
+On Mac run 'ifconfig' and look at the 'ether' value.

+###Method 2: Sony-guid-setter
+Thanks to Clemens Fruhwirth we now have a GUID setting option from Linux.
+He provided some reverse engineered code that requires compiling but can link the camera and set the GUID.
+This is the option to use if you don't have access to a Windows/Mac.
+More on how to compile and run this in the next section.
+But basically once compiled you run it like: <code>sony-guid-setter -g VID:PID</code> and it will link and set the GUID to <code>ff:ff:52:54:00:b6:fd:a9:ff:ff:52:3c:28:07:a9:3a</code>.
+If you feel insecure you can change this.

+###Method 3: tcpdump/wireshark
-Otherwise the for-sure method is to run tcpdump/wireshark after you used PM on Windows/Mac and watch for the first ptp packet (port 15740).
+This is really the same as method 1, but if GUID is still unknown you can run tcpdump/wireshark and verify what it is.
+What you would do is run tcpdump/wireshark after you used PM on Windows/Mac and watch for the first ptp packet (port 15740).
 You will see something like this: <br>
 ```
 00000000  2c 00 00 00 01 00 00 00  00 00 00 00 00 00 00 00 ,....... ........
 00000010  ff ff 08 00 27 f5 16 4f  57 00 49 00 4e 00 37 00 ....'..O W.I.N.7.